MujuniReal/Osyanda/README.md

 Building the software;

+If you wish to access summarized commands on the build and install process, you can open the ``commands.txt`` file to setup otherwise you can follow on with the one in this file which explains each step

 1) Making a disk Image of a storage medium;
 Make a disk image of appropriately 512MBs using the disk creation tool